Nestle plans $20.8 billion share buyback amid Third Point pressure

 Nestle, maker of Gerber baby food and Perrier water, said its announcement was the result of a review of its priorities that had begun in early 2017.
 It did not mention Third Point in its statement, and Third Point declined to comment on the announcement.

-Such buyback plans take time to get approved, making it clear that Nestle had finalized the plan before Third Point made its position public.
+However, Nestle's Chief Executive Mark Schneider, who took over at the start of the year, said at the company's first-quarter results presentation in April that he understood from meetings with shareholders they wanted to see "meaningful steps towards improved combinations of growth rates and margins".

-It could not be known, however, whether feedback that Loeb might have given Nestle in a meeting earlier this month was taken into consideration when crafting the final buyback plan, which will start on July 4.
+These comments and the fact that buyback plans take time to get regulatory approval before being announced mean that Nestle would have submitted the plan before Third Point made its position public late on Sunday.

-Still, the timing of the announcement suggests that pressure brought to bear by the activist investor, who has taken on giants including Yahoo and Sony Corp, may have played a role.
+Kepler Cheuvreux analyst Jon Cox said there was no big surprise in the company's statement, but it had initially planned to release this at its investor day in September.

-"The timing of Nestle's announcement gives the impression that management has been cowed or bullied by an activist investor owning 1.3 percent of the company," said Bernstein analysts, in a reference to Loeb.
+It was not clear, however, whether feedback that Loeb might have given in a meeting earlier this month was taken into consideration when Nestle crafted the final buyback plan, which will start on July 4.

-Nestle said that share buybacks offer a "viable option to create shareholder value" in the context of low interest rates and strong cash flow generation.
+"In the context of low interest rates and strong cash flow generation, share buybacks offer a viable option to create shareholder value," the company said.

 The volume of monthly share buybacks will depend on market conditions but will probably occur mostly in 2019 and 2020, so Nestle can consider acquisitions before then, it said.